Gender, identity and advertising: blog tasks

 7) Do you agree with Gauntlett's argument under 'Popular feminism, women and men' where he suggests that younger generations are not threatened by traditional gender roles and are comfortable with social changes?
 Does advertising provide examples either reinforcing or challenging this idea that younger generations are more comfortable with changing gender roles?

-I partly disagree because a lot of men are still judged by the traditional male stereotypes however i also agree with him because a lot of males are not acting like females and challenging those stereotypes.
+I partly disagree because a lot of men are still judged by the traditional male stereotypes however i also agree with him because a lot of males are acting like females and challenging those stereotypes.

 8) What examples from advertising does Gauntlett provide for the changing nature of gender in society (from the section on Judith Butler's Gender trouble)?